ibexa/documentation-user/docs/creating_content_advanced.md

     - Button
     - Hidden field

-    You can also add design elements such as a text paragraph.

     Each field has settings you can access through the options button.
     The settings differ depending on the type of the field.